Select Page

 Northwest Arkansas Travel Demand Model Update (2024)

-The Northwest Arkansas Regional Planning Commission (NWARPC) has initiated a comprehensive update to its Travel Demand Model (TDM) in partnership with WSP consultants.
-This update will support data-driven decision-making for future transportation investments across highway and transit infrastructure.
-It will also be a critical tool in developing the Forward2050 Metropolitan Transportation Plan (MTP).
+In 2025 the Northwest Arkansas Regional Planning Commission (NWARPC) completed a comprehensive update to its Travel Demand Model (TDM) in partnership with WSP consultants.
+This update supports data-driven decision-making for future transportation investments across highway and transit infrastructure and represents a critical tool in developing the Forward2050 Metropolitan Transportation Plan (MTP).

 Key Objectives: